1999 Martha's Vineyard plane crash: Foot injury

 Six weeks before the crash, Kennedy had fractured his left ankle in a paragliding accident over the Memorial Day weekend.
 He had surgery and wore a cast which was removed just the day before the fatal flight.
 He still walked with a limp on the day of the accident.
 During his interviews, Kennedy's orthopaedic surgeon stated that, at the time of the crash, he would have been able to apply the type of pressure that would normally be required to drive a car.

 Incorrect radio frequencies

 While the NTSB examined the wreckage, they soon discovered that both of Kennedy's radios had incorrect frequencies selected.
-Kennedy had accidentally selected 127.25 for Martha Vineyard's ATIS (automated weather information) instead of 126.25; likewise, he selected 135.25 for Essex County ATIS but it should have been 135.5.
+Kennedy had selected 127.25 for Martha Vineyard's ATIS (automated weather information) instead of 126.25; likewise, he selected 135.25 for Essex County ATIS but it should have been 135.5.
 The NTSB declined to comment on the contribution this factor had in the crash, if any.